lucyinthesky2111/milestone-project-one/README.md

 * Details about the course contents and the course provider.

 ## Future Additions
-* Pages for other courses run by Clutch Kings College such as the Level 1 Diploma in Light Vehicle Maintenance which was mentioned in this site.
+* Pages for other courses run by Clutch Kings College, such as the Level 1 Diploma in Light Vehicle Maintenance, which was mentioned in this site.
 * Testimonials from current and former students.
 * Facility to sign up for notifications when new course dates are added.
 * A virtual tour of the workshop.